jiseeweb/jiseeflaskdev/README.md

 # jiseeflaskdev
-Projects and Tutorials followed through internet.
+Projects and Tutorials using Flask through internet.